 I’ve been creating photomontage illustrations for newspapers and magazines since 1990.
 There’s no way to encapsulate two and a half decades of work on a single web page, so instead I’ve just picked out some of my personal favourites.
-Click on any image to enlarge it.

 Why politicians shouldn’t try to woo the young, for The Guardian.

 The town where they make Viagra, for The Independent.
 Sometimes the simplest ideas are the best.